-Pulp pureed and mixed with other fruits in salads or can be used on ice-cream toppings.
+Pulp pureed and mixed with other fruits in salads or can be used for ice-cream toppings.

 Tart flavored guanabana or soursop can be mixed with honey, sugar, milk, lemon, and ice; and serve chilled as sorbet or with other fruit cocktails and milkshakes.

-Custard apple seeds and leaf parts contains toxic alkaloids, and therfore, should not consumed.
+Custard apple seeds and leaf parts contain toxic alkaloids, and therefore, should not be consumed.
 Do not chew seeds inside the mouth as this releases toxins.
-If a whole seed consumed accidentally, it would not pose any threat as it passes through the gastro-inestinal tract undigested.
+If consumed accidentally, the whole seed would not pose any threat as it comes out of the gastrointestinal tract undigested.
+(Medical disclaimer.)